 When you think of black marlin fishing you probably think of Ernest Hemingway and the Straits of Florida where Santiago (in The Old Man and the Sea) battled with his monster fish for three days and two nights.

 Best place in the world to catch a Grander

 Up until 1966 Cairns was just a sleepy town in the tropics surrounded by fields of sugar cane.
-Then, on the 25th of September 1966 an American working on a Cairns game boat, caught a black marlin weighing 1,064 pounds using 80 pound line.
+Then, on the 25th of September 1966 Richard Obach, an American working on a Cairns game boat, caught the first 1000 lb marlin from Cairns.

-It was a world record.
-Hundreds of big game fishermen from all over the world descended on Cairns including Hollywood celebrities such as Lee Marvin, Ernest Borgnine, and Bob Hope.
+It was a world record and hundreds of big game fishermen from all over the world descended on Cairns including Hollywood celebrities such as Lee Marvin, Ernest Borgnine, and Bob Hope.

 A 250 kilometre stretch of the Great Barrier Reef from Lizard Island in the north to Cairns in the south is recognized as the best black marlin fishing grounds in the world.

 Every year more black marlin are caught on the Great Barrier Reef than in the rest of world combined (i.e. Kona, Brazil, Madeira, the Azores and Mauritius).
 According to the records of the International Game Fishing Association, in any given year 70% of all ‘granders’ (black marlin over 1000 lbs) are caught off the Great Barrier Reef between Lizard Island and Cairns.

 The season starts in early September, when female black marlin from the Pacific Ocean arrive at the Great Barrier Reefto spawn, and lasts until late December.

 A number of professional marlin skippers are based in Cairns and take out small groups of big game fishers on day trips or on charters of 2 to 5 days duration.